CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/trackhead.md

 ### Position Cursor

-Drag it left or right automatically moves the cursor in that direction.
-If you hold down the ++alt++ key while dragging and moving, the cursor will automatically be attached to the closest second (or bar, depending on the time base of the ruler.
+Drag it left or right automatically moves the position cursor in that direction.
+Hold down ++alt++Alt and drag to attach the position cursor to the closest second (or bar, depending on the time base of the ruler).

 ### Time